My phone battery was dead by noon. Here's exactly how I fixed it.

 1

-Open battery settings — On iPhone: Settings > Battery.
-On Android: Settings > Battery > Battery usage.
-Look for a list of apps with percentages.
+Open Settings — On Android: Settings > Battery > Battery Usage.
+On iPhone: Settings > Battery.
+Look at the list of apps sorted by battery usage.

 2